Anne Hyde

-Early years (1637–60)
+Early years (1637–1660)

 In 1629, Edward Hyde married his first wife, Anne Ayliffe of Grittenham.
 Six months into the marriage, Anne caught smallpox, miscarried and died.
 Three years later, Hyde married Frances Aylesbury.
 The couple's eldest daughter was born at Cranbourne Lodge in Windsor in 1637.
-The parents named Anne after Edward Hyde's first wife.
+The parents named her Anne after Edward Hyde's first wife.
 Almost nothing is known of her life before 1649, when her family fled to the Netherlands after the execution of the deposed King Charles I.

 During the First English Civil War, her father was a leading advisor to Charles I, then went into exile with his son Charles II in 1646.
 Like many refugees, they settled in Breda, where Mary of Orange offered shelter to many English fugitives.
 Mary appointed Anne a maid of honour, apparently against the wishes of her mother Henrietta Maria, who loathed Hyde.

 Anne became a general favourite with the people she met either at The Hague or at the Princess of Orange's country house at Teylingen.
 She was attractive and stylish, and she attracted many men.
 One of the first men to fall in love with Anne was Spencer Compton, a son of the Earl of Northampton.
 However, Anne quickly fell in love with Henry Jermyn, who returned her feelings.
 Anne dismissed Jermyn just as quickly when she met James, Duke of York, the son of the deposed king.
 On 24 November 1659, two or three years after she first met him, James promised he would marry Anne, despite the opposition of many, including her father, who confined her to a room and allegedly urged Charles to execute her.
 Charles rejected this advice, suggesting Anne's strong character would be a positive influence on his weak-willed brother.